torin-stephen/mpv/README.md

 Please use the [issue tracker][issue-tracker] provided by GitHub to send us bug reports or feature requests.
-Follow the template's instructions or the issue will likely be ignored or closed as invalid.
+Follow the template's instructions or the issue will likely be ignored or closed as it is invalid.

 Using the bug tracker as place for simple questions is fine but IRC is recommended (see [Contact](#Contact) below).